jonlpersson/ed-latimore/site/_posts/2020-03-06-going-back-to-school-at-30-4-things-to-know.md

 I got them to give me the Powerpoint slides for the semester (the classes were Thermal Dynamics and Quantum Mechanics) and they sent me on my merry way.
 Complications came up and I never followed through, but I got the ok (in writing).
 This was yet another sign to me that the rules are flexible IF you're willing to work.

-The main lesson from this section is that if you're willing to ask questions and not take assumptions and "rules" at face value, then you can save a lot of time and money.
+The main lesson from this section is that if you're willing to ask questions, not make assumptions, and not take "rules" at face value, then you can save a lot of time and money.
 You may think of other things I didn't mention on this list to help you get ahead and finish your degree program faster and cheaper than most students.

 ***\[Note: Every suggestion in this section works because, for the most part, grades don't matter.
 Don't kill yourself trying to be the best student or get the best grades.
 Just pass the class.
 As an adult, you should know by now that grades don't matter.
 Only how you perform in the real world.\]***